creme332/reddit-spam-bot-detector/README.md

 The function returns True if the user `u/Most-Boring-Bot` is a spam bot.

-Algorithm works best when the user has more than 20 posts/comments and when k > 30
+Algorithm works best when the user has more than 20 posts/comments and when $k > 30$

 `data.txt` contains a list of Reddit usernames of bots and real people which have been used for testing.